 The second review of the too-big-to-fail provisions by the Federal Council shows that Swiss regulation fares well in international comparison.
 It is suited to reducing the risk of systemically important banks so that no fundamental changes are required.

 Gone concern capital requirements are intended to ensure that a bank in difficulty can be restructured and wound up in an orderly manner without financial assistance from the state.
 Following the introduction of gone concern capital requirements for UBS and Credit Suisse back in 2016, since 1 January 2019 these apply also to the domestically focused systemically important banks (PostFinance AG, Raiffeisen and Zürcher Kantonalbank).
 The level of the new requirements reflects the going concern capital requirements already in force today, which ensure the continuation of business activities in the event of major losses.
 Unlike for the big banks, however, only 40% of the requirements are reflected, as the domestically focused banks are less interconnected internationally.

-2019, the Federal Council will decide on the corresponding requirements for the parent entities of the two big banks.
+At the end of November 2019, the Federal Council decided on the corresponding requirements for the parent entities of the two big banks.

 Depositor protection and bank insolvency

 On 15 February 2017, the Federal Council decided to improve the depositor protection system.
 The time taken to pay out protected deposits in case of a bank becoming bankrupt should be reduced.
 Furthermore, the upper limit of the system is to be set at 1.6% of the total secured deposits.
 In addition, the financing of the deposit protection system is to be strengthened with the deposit of securities to the value of 50% of the banks' contribution obligations.